grafana/developer-advocacy/projects/Adobo and Avocados/Adobo and Avocados README.md

 ## Future guest suggestions

-- Gift Egwuenu
+- Gift Egwuenu (Nicole is talking to her)
 - [Emy Jamalian](https://www.linkedin.com/in/emyjamalian/) (encouraging people from underrepresented groups to speak up)
 - [Sowmya Sridharamurthy](https://www.linkedin.com/in/sowmyasridharamurthy/) (encouraging/hiring for diversity as a QEM)
 - [Linda van de Vooren](https://www.linkedin.com/in/lindavandevooren/) (non-traditional route into tech, neurodivergence, impostor syndrome)
 - [Jenny Bramble](https://www.linkedin.com/in/jennybramble/) (being queer, women in tech, hiring for diversity as a director of engineering)
-- Lisa Jung
-- [Heather Reid](https://www.linkedin.com/in/heather-reid-21198a69/) (being a community boss at MoT, how she uses her maths background in testing, using data to build models of user behaviours, MVP vs Minimum Shippable Risk)
 - Avery (being trans)
 - Ida Fürjesová from Grafana - giving underrepresented groups a voice
+- Steve Upton about ritual dissent (Nicole is talking to him)